-Figure 76.
+Figure 89.
 The page for creating a new PPPoE connection.
 The PPP section.

 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
-Click the Show icon ( to display the entered password.
+Click the Show icon ( ) to display the entered password.
 Service name The name of the PPPoE authentication server.
 MTU The maximum size of units transmitted by the interface.

 Parameter Description Encryption protocol No encryption: MPPE encryption is not applied.
 MPPE 40 128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
 MPPE 40 bit: MPPE encryption with a 40-bit key is applied.
 MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
 MPPE encryption can be applied only if the MS-CHAP, MS-CHAPv2, or AUTO value is selected from the Authentication protocol drop-down list.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.
-Keep Alive If the switch is moved to the right, the router sends echo required order to check the connection state.
-After several consumanswered requests the router restarts the PPP connection needed, change the interval (in seconds) between requests number of unanswered requests in the LCP interval and failures fields correspondingly or leave the default values.
+Keep Alive If the switch is moved to the right, the router sends echo requests in order to check the connection state.
+After several consecutive unanswered requests the router restarts the PPP connection.
+If needed, change the interval (in seconds) between requests and the number of unanswered requests in the LCP interval and LCP failures fields correspondingly or leave the default values.
 Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 Static IP address Fill in the field if you want to use a static IP address to access the Internet.
 PPP debug Move the switch to the right if you want to log all data on this PPP connection debugging.
-Upon that the Debugging messages value should be selected from the Level drop-down list in the settings of the corresponding event log in the Logging section (see the Logging section, page 297).
+Upon that the Debugging messages value should be selected from the Level drop-down list on the System / Log page (see the Log section, page 349).

-Figure 77.
+Figure 90.
 The page for creating a new PPPoE connection.
 The IPv4 section.